Avoid Irregular Periods with These 10 Effective Foods

 Excessive workout or exercise disturbs the proper functioning of hormones that are responsible for menstruation.
 We can often find female athletes or women going through intensive physical activities, suffering from the absence of periods.
 It can lead to menstrual irregularities as well.

 Bleeding between periods, during or after intercourse, or any unusual discharge can also be the warning signs of Cervical and endometrial cancer.
 This cancer can also disrupt the normal flow of periods or disturb your menstrual cycle.

 Proper medications can indeed cure your period-related issues, but you should always be careful in case they are also affecting your menstrual cycle.
 Medicines that are related to blood thinners, thyroid, depression, chemotherapy, epilepsy, and hormone replacement therapy can cause irregularities in menstruation.

 Mental pressure and stress can be another big reason to disturb your period cycle.
-Some hormones in the brain regularise the menstrual cycle.
-Researches have shown that stress can restrict the proper functioning of those hormones and generate problems for regular periods.
+Some hormones in the brain regularize the menstrual cycle.
+Research has shown that stress can restrict the proper functioning of those hormones and generate problems for regular periods.